freedomofpress/securedrop-protocol/docs/protocol.md

 verification.

 For each recipient, the sender produces two ciphertexts.
-The SD-APKE ciphertext carries the message itself along with the sender's long-term $fetch$ and $PKE$ public keys.
-The SD-PKE ciphertext carries the sender's long-term APKE public key, encrypted to the recipient's $PKE$ key.
+The SD-APKE ciphertext is sender authenticated and carries the message along with the sender's long-term $fetch$ and $PKE$ public keys.
+Because decrypting SD-APKE requires the recipient to know the sender's long-term APKE public key, a second SD-PKE ciphertext delivers that key, encrypted to the recipient's $PKE$ key, thus keeping the sender's identity hidden from the server, as described in HPKE's metadata protection guidance ([RFC 9180 §9.9]).

 The sender also computes a hint from the recipient's fetching key: a fresh ephemeral DH public key $X = g^x$ and a Diffie–Hellman share $Z =